mind-box/i18n/README.md

 ## Improve translations for existing languages

-Since the MindBox is constantly iterating, so some new text will be added, so the existing translations are likely to be outdated, when you find outdated or missing translations in the process of using the MindBox, we are very welcome to modify or add new translations, in the `locales/en` folder of the `translation.json` file, you can find all the text that needs to be translated, of course, the syntax in this file will also have errors, welcome to correct
+Since the Inkio is constantly iterating, so some new text will be added, so the existing translations are likely to be outdated, when you find outdated or missing translations in the process of using the Inkio, we are very welcome to modify or add new translations, in the `locales/en` folder of the `translation.json` file, you can find all the text that needs to be translated, of course, the syntax in this file will also have errors, welcome to correct

 ## Thanks